-There is a problem, in that these scenes can be difficult to photograph well, because a few factors need to be in place.
-But, once you have them right, you are on your way to great images.
+These scenes can be difficult to photograph well, because a few factors need to be in place.
+But, once you have them right, you’re on your way to great images.
 This is a great challenge as you learn digital photography.
 So what needs to happen?
 Let’s take a look at some basic steps to getting it right.

 The basic foundation for successful flowing water images, especially waterfalls, is choosing the right location for the shot.
 Waterfalls are notoriously difficult to access, because most times they are found in rugged terrain.
 Be careful when choosing your location.
 It’s much better to approach a waterfall from below than from above; look for a route down near the water.
 By watching the light, you may find there is a perfect time for shooting.